Funding4HomeCare

 Next, you submit a copy of that unpaid invoice to a factoring company.
 The company reviews it and, once approved, advances you a large percentage of the invoice’s value—often up to 90%—within 24 to 48 hours.
 The factoring company then takes on the responsibility of collecting the full payment from your client.
 Once your client pays the invoice, the factoring company sends you the remaining balance, minus their service fee.
 This process gives you immediate access to working capital without taking on new debt.

-The Key Benefits for Home Care Agencies
+The Top Perks of Factoring for Home Care Agencies

 The most significant benefit of home care factoring is immediate cash flow.
 Getting paid in a day or two instead of 30, 60, or 90 days can be a game-changer.
 This quick access to funds ensures you always have the money you need to make payroll on time, which is crucial for retaining your dedicated caregivers.